The South African

 In the event of the rejection of an article, correspondence with the contributor

 Submission of Manuscripts

-typed manuscript should be submitted to the Editor.
+A text or Word file should be submitted to the Editor.
+Material will be returned

-revision is considered necessary.
-Authors are held responsible for
+to the author(s) if extensive revision is considered necessary.
+Authors are held

-The first page of a manuscript should contain the
+The first page of a manuscript should contain:

 Title of the contribution.
 Titles should be short (no longer

 than 15 words), but must contain sufficient information to